 When your doctor says it’s time to schedule a colonoscopy, do you start thinking up excuses to put it off?
 You may worry about unpleasantness and inconvenience as you prepare for the exam.
 But you should know that the prep process is much easier these days.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Yes, one of the keys to a successful colonoscopy is getting your colon as clean as possible, which includes your diet days before the exam and the laxative “clean-out” beforehand.
-But improvements — in the liquid you drink, the amount of liquid you drink and the timing — make the whole process easier to swallow.
+But improvements — in the amount of liquid you drink and the timing — make the whole process easier to swallow.

 Here gastroenterologist Carol Burke, MD, explains what you need to know.

 Most patients who develop colon cancer have no obvious risk factors.
 “If you have a colon, you are at risk for colon cancer.
 Colon cancer arises from colon polyps.
 If colon polyps are removed, colon cancer is decreased.
 Even if colon cancer is present, when detectable in early stages, it is curable.
 That’s why colonoscopies are vital for your health,” Dr. Burke says.

 The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2021.
 Colorectal cancer is one of the leading causes of cancer-related deaths in U.S. for men and women.

 The good news?
 The death rate continues to drop, thanks to early screenings and better treatment.
 The key is to have regular exams beginning at age 45, or earlier if you have risk factors.

 Excellent quality of colon cleansing (the needed dietary changes and using the bowel preparation laxative) helps your doctor spot signs of trouble.